-- Add Title Master To Design: Lets you create a new title master (in case no title master exists yet or you have deleted it).
+- Copy Design: Creates a copy of the currently selected slide design. - Add Title Master To Design: Lets you create a new title master (in case no title master exists yet or you have deleted it).
 As mentioned before, title masters are applied only to title slides (that is, slides that use the slide layout "Title slide"). - Preserve Design: Prevents a slide design from being automatically deleted when it is no longer used by any slide.